-If you have ever used Google PageSpeed Insights, you might have seen a suggestion – “Eliminate Render Blocking Resources” as their speed impact is HUGE!!
-Just eliminating render-blocking resources, can save you four to five seconds.
+If you have ever used Google PageSpeed Insights, you might have seen a suggestion – “Eliminate Render Blocking Resources”.
+Their speed impact is massive and removing them can speed up your website by many seconds.

-I have made a video on this too, which you can check out :
+Here’s a video that you can check out too:

 If you did not like the video or want text instructions, read forward :